 11. Does your institution's endowment portfolio investments include fossil-fuel companies?
-4 4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
 3 No, the institution is entirely divested from fossil fuels.
 2 The institution has partially divested from fossil-fuel companies.
 1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
 0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
-Score explanation: Bristol University has divested from fossil fuels (Source)
+Score explanation: The medical school has no investment in fossil fuel companies.